1-800-800-1865 (Mon-Sat) • Online 24/7

 Answer: If you are like most people considering buying precious metals, you recognize there is wisdom in diversifying out of paper assets including dollars, stocks, and bonds.
 The shakier financial markets get, the wiser it looks to get out.
 The problem is that metals recently have not, for the most part, functioned as an attractive alternative to these conventional assets.

 The reason is that gold and silver prices are set in paper futures markets.
-And these markets are prone to all the same weaknesses: high-frequency trading, bankers manipulating markets in order to cheat their brokerage clients, central bank interventions, and extraordinary leverage.
+And these markets are prone to all the same weaknesses: high-frequency trading, bankers manipulating markets to cheat their brokerage clients, central bank interventions, and extraordinary leverage.
 In other words, prices set there do not fully reflect supply and demand – and they certainly do not tell the whole story.

 It is understandably tempting to wait for even lower prices before buying.
 But with price discovery as broken as it is, relying on price charts alone to make investment decisions is unwise.
 We strongly suggest investors take a deeper look at activity in the physical market for gold and silver coins, rounds, and bars.
 The fundamentals there paint a radically different picture.